chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/earning-gold.md

 ## How to obtain Gold

-Every 5 minutes will gold be given to the current king.
-This means to earn gold, a player has to [capture the throne](attacking-the-king.md) and remain king until the 5 minute cooldown runs out.
+Gold can be earned through 3 ways: Being the King, breaking gold ore blocks or receiving gold through the [`!givegold`][givegold-command] command.

+### Being the King

+At the right-hand side of the king is a circle displaying a open treasure chest.
+The circle is filling up over the span of 5 minutes.
+Once the timer reaches zero will all accumulated gold be given to the current king.
-Gold is added to the chest for every tile that has been selected, with the gold value added being equal to the tile's initial prize value.
+The chest fills up with gold for each tile that has been selected, with the starting win prize of the tile being used as the gold to add.

+### Breaking Gold ore blocks

-Other ways to earn gold is either by breaking gold ore blocks that are in the defense wall of the king, or receiving gold from another player who used the [`!givegold` command][givegold-command].
+Gold ore blocks are randomly spread across the defense wall of the King.
+When a gold ore block is broken will its point value be given as gold to whoever broke the block itself.
+Gold ore blocks can have a maximum value of 256 points, meaning you can at most earn 256 gold from one block.

+### `!givegold` command

+Players can use the [`!givegold`][givegold-command] command to give some of their Gold to other players.

 {{ game.history({
     'v0.8 Alpha': [